tuanphpvn/aspnet-Home/README.md

 #### Linux:

-Installing KVM requires `curl`.
+Installing DNVM requires `curl`.
 Do verify if that is installed on the machine.
-Next install KVM on Linux run the following command:
+Next install DNVM on Linux run the following command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/dnvm.sh > /tmp/dnvm.sh && sh /tmp/dnvm.sh
 ```

 If you want to run on the bleeding edge and install the latest development version of KVM, use this command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | KVM_BRANCH=dev sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/dnvm/dev/dnvm.sh > /tmp/dnvm.sh && sh /tmp/dnvm.sh
 ```

 Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

-### Install the K Runtime Environment (KRE)
+### Install the DNX Runtime Environment (KRE)

-Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm upgrade```
+Now that you have DNVM setup you can install the latest version of the runtime by running the following command: ```dnvm upgrade```

-This command will download the specified version of the K Runtime Environment (KRE), and put it on your user profile ready to use.
+This command will download the specified version of the DNX Runtime Environment, and put it on your user profile ready to use.
 You are now ready to start using ASP.NET vNext!

 ## Samples